devTabasco/java.calculator/README.md

 6. MVC pattern
 7. Other basic grammar

-Among them, this project aimed to learn the concepts of Array and Class (especially, distinguishing the backend from the frontend), so I tried to utilize the concept even if it was inefficient overall.
+Among them, this project aimed to learn the concepts of Array and Class (especially, distinguishing the backend from the frontend), so I tried to utilize these concepts even if it was inefficient overall.

 Also, for cleaner code, I've used the following ideas: